The Smiley Company: History

 In 1997, The Smiley Company filed a trademark application with the United States Patent and Trademark Office.
 In 2001, Walmart opposed the registration, citing potential confusion between their design and Loufrani's.
 Nine years later, the USPTO initially sided with Walmart, before another federal court case was brought forward by Smiley in 2009.
 In 2011, the companies settled out of court.

 In 2005, the company announced the creation of the Smiley World Association, later renamed Smiley Fund and now Smiley Movement, as a charitable arm of the company, to which it donates 10 percent of its profits.
 In 2017, the company was responsible for 210 million products, that were sold under partnership and licensing agreements.

 License Global magazine listed the company as one of the most influential brands of the 2010s in its December 2020 summary of the brands of the decade list.
 In early 2021, it was announced that The Smiley Company had produced a short film about the history of the Smiley in the run-up to the 50th anniversary since it was created by Franklin Loufrani.

+In 2023, The Smiley Company hired a firm that specialized in anti-piracy, and filed a SAD lawsuit in the United States District Court for the Southern District of Florida against over 700 Etsy sellers for using the word "smiley."
+In addition to 11 other SAD lawsuits against sellers on other online platforms.
+The Smiley Company had registered the trademark for the term in the United States in 2002.
+Etsy has faced repeated criticism for its lack of action on copyright infringement, with notable lawsuits from Taylor Swift, The Academy of Motion Picture Arts and Sciences, and the BBC.
+The Smiley Company stated in VICE magazine that the issue had been ongoing for over three years and that they would continue discussions directly with Etsy, dropping the lawsuit in the process.

 Fashion

-In 2007, The Smiley Company setup a design studio in London.
-The company worked with a number of fashion houses from 2007 onwards, including the Moschino campaign, “Smiley for Moschino.”
+In 2007, The Smiley Company set up a design studio in London.
+The company worked with a number of fashion houses from 2007 onwards, including the Moschino campaign, "Smiley for Moschino".
 In 2017, Smiley partnered with Crocs to create Smiley Jibbitz, charms which could be worn on Crocs.
 They partnered again in 2021 with a smiley designed croc shoe.

-By 2022, the fashion division of Smiley Company generated €200 million in sales annually.
+As of 2022, the fashion division of Smiley Company generated €200 million in sales annually.

-Business model

-The Smiley Company's business model was compared to Peter Drucker's theory that corporations could operate with a small team of senior management, with partnerships and outsourcing a major component when bringing products to market.
-In the book, The Michelangelo Project: Making It in the Digital Century Workforce, author Isabel Wu explained that The Smiley Company deployed a real-world example of Drucker's business theory.
-Its vast library of images, designs and concepts are then used by other companies to develop and manufacture products.